Equitability of Dependence Measure: Conclusion

-In this paper, we discussed the equitability and weak-equitability (power-equitability) of some common dependence measures, such as MIC, MI, dcor, CDC, ACE, RDC, HHG, Pearson correlation coefficient (pcor), Spearman rank correlation (scor), kendall's $\tau$, HSIC.
-The equitability requires a dependence measure gives similar scores to equally noisy data sets no matter what kind of functional relationship is underlying them, this requirement is so strong that it is can not be satisfied by any dependence measure.
-Therefore, we give our definition of power-equitability, which only requires that all kinds of functional relationship, linear or non-linear, can be detected with the same possibility by dependence measure D at significant level $\alpha$, when it is used in a independent test with the null hypothesis: x and y are independent, it is called also as weak-equitability because if D is equitable, then it is power-equitable.
+In this paper, we discussed the equitability and weak-equitability (power-equitability) of some common dependence measures, such as MIC, MI, dcor, CDC, ACE, RDC, HHG, Pearson correlation coefficient (pcor), Spearman rank correlation (scor), kendall's $\tau$, and HSIC.
+The equitability requires a dependence measure giving similar scores to equally noisy data sets no matter what kind of functional relationship is underlying them, this requirement is so strong that it can not be satisfied by any dependence measure.
+Therefore, we introduced power-equitability, which only requires that all kinds of functional relationship, linear or non-linear, can be detected with the same possibility by the dependence measure.
+It is also called as weak-equitability because if $D$ is equitable, then it is power-equitable.

-Self-equitable is meaningful and the basic requirement for a dependence measure used as a noise measure.
-However, a self-equitable measure, such as MI, may not have a higher testing power as shown in our simulation results (see Figure \ref{wequal2}).
+Self-equitable is the basic requirement for a dependence measure to be used as a noise measure.
+However, a self-equitable measure, such as MI, may not have a satisfying power in finding relationships as shown in our simulation results (see Figure \ref{wequal2}).

-Based on our simulation, we find that MI is more equitable than MIC, and HHG is power-equitable, ACE and CDC is secondary to HHG.
-Despite the computation time, HHG is worthing highly recommendation in each kind of application.
+Based on our simulation, we find that MI is more equitable than MIC, HHG is power-equitable, and ACE/CDC is secondary to HHG.